NIERT: Accurate Numerical Interpolation through Unifying Scattered Data Representations using Transformer Encoder: Introduction

-Scattered data consist of a collection of points and corresponding values, in which the points have no structure besides their relative positions~\citep{franke1991scattered}.
-Scattered data arise naturally and widely from a large variety of theoretical and practical scenarios, including solving partial differential equations (PDEs) \citep{franke1991scattered,liu2016overview}, temperature field reconstruction \citep{chen2021machine}, and time series interpolation \citep{lepot2017interpolation, shukla2019interpolation}.
-These scenarios usually require numerical interpolation for scattered data, i.e., estimating values for target points based on those of some observed points.
-For example, in the task of temperature field reconstruction for micro-scale electronics, interpolation methods are used to obtain the real-time working environment of electronic components from limited measurements, and imprecise interpolation might significantly increase the cost of predictive maintenance.
-Thus, accurate approaches to numerical interpolation are highly desirable.
+\IEEEPARstart{S}{cattered} data refers to a set of points and their corresponding values, in which the points lack structured relationships beyond their relative positions~\cite{franke1991scattered}.
+Such data commonly arise in a wide range of theoretical and practical scenarios, including solving partial differential equations (PDEs) \cite{franke1991scattered,liu2016overview}, temperature field reconstruction \cite{chen2021machine}, particle tracking velocimetry \cite{dabiri2020particle}, and irregularly-sampled time series analysis \cite{lepot2017interpolation, shukla2019interpolation} (Fig.~\ref{fig:background}a).
+Numerical interpolation is often required for scattered data, which involves estimating values for target points based on the exact values at some observed points.
+For instance, in temperature field reconstruction for micro-scale electronics, interpolation methods are employed to obtain real-time working environments for electronic components from limited measurements, and inaccurate interpolation can significantly increase the cost of predictive maintenance.
+Therefore, accurate numerical interpolation approaches are highly desirable.

 A large number of approaches have been proposed for interpolating scattered data.
-Traditional approaches use schemes that approximate the target function by a linear combination of some basis functions \citep{heath2018scientific}, in which the basis functions should be explicitly pre-defined.
+Traditional approaches utilize a linear combination of pre-defined basis functions to approximate the target function, as demonstrated in Figure~\ref{fig:background}b \cite{heath2018scientific}.
 To adapt to different scenarios, various types of basis functions have been devised.
-These schemes can theoretically guarantee the interpolation accuracy when sufficient observed points are available; however, they have also been shown to be ineffective for sparse data points \citep{bulirsch2002introduction}.
-In addition, the schemes can hardly learn from the experience of interpolation in \dszedit{similar tasks}.
+For example, the spline interpolation algorithm uses polynomials of a small degree over subintervals of the approximation domain as basis functions, and the RBF interpolation algorithm uses radial basis functions.
+Most of these schemes can theoretically guarantee interpolation accuracy when sufficient observed points are available; however, they have also been shown to be ineffective for sparse data points or complex functions \cite{bulirsch2002introduction}.
+Furthermore, these methods are inherently not learning-based, \textit{i.e.,} they cannot take advantage of data from the same function distribution, which limits their generalizability and interpolation accuracy.